gaf3/dotroute/README.md

 ### Keep It Simple

 All and all, I don't want to pack in a bunch of automagic features that makes your first app a few lines of code.
 It's not the first day of a project I care about.
 It's all the other days.
-I want to take patterns that we'd normally do over and over, and abstract them with easy to use functionality.
+I want to take patterns that we'd normally do over and over and abstract them with easy to use functionality.